 About that school motto- ‘Education is the key to success’

 This slogan is so deeply ingrained in children and parents that any ‘childlike’ act of going to the football grounds over studying is frowned upon and even forbidden in some homes.

 “In Kenya, developing children’s way of thinking has been neglected and instead the main focus has been gaining educational certificates,” Esther says.

 Kids growing up in informal settlements are smothered by societal demands, and sometimes very grown up responsibilities.
 Not to mention the inaccessibility of psychological therapy.

 Through play elements like repetition and coordination, play is just as much a therapeutic activity for children growing up in informal settlements to handle stress and altogether avoid being on the wrong side of the law.

-This article was written by Linda Ngari as a data journalism fellow with Baraza Media Lab and Fringe-Graph.
+This article was written by Linda Ngari, a journalist at Africa Uncensored and a data journalism fellow with the Baraza Media Lab and Fringe-Graph.